Customer retention: strategic guide

 Monitoring CLTV allows you to assess the effectiveness of your retention strategies and identify areas for improvement.
 By focusing on exceeding expectations and measuring CLTV, you can optimize your strategies for maximum impact on customer retention and overall business growth.

-All-in-one customer service solution
+Check out the all-in-one customer service solution

 What is a customer retention program?